VowpalWabbit/coba/README.md

 # Coba

-An agile and collaborative benchmarking framework for contextual bandit research.
+An agile, collaborative benchmarking framework for contextual bandit research.

 ### How do you benchmark?